JayCarrLTD/Weratedogs/README.md

 The second part of this project examines if it's possible for the system to successfully predict the breed of a dog from a picture of the animal.

 # Understand
 The purpose of this project is more for fun than anything.
 The idea is to see which dogs and dog breeds are the highest rated of the group.
-The project analyzes data from three seperate datasets

 # EXPLORE
 This project contains three main datasets that was used to complete this project.